Artichoke Chicken Bake

 Make it a low-carb meal:

 The Artichoke Chicken Bake would be great with my favorite Easy Cauliflower Rice or Cauliflower Rice with Basil, Parmesan, and Pine Nuts to soak up the sauce.
-I’d love something like Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette for a side dish.
+I’d also love something like Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette for a side dish.

 Artichoke Chicken Bake